A population-based approach to background discrimination in particle physics: Monte Carlo study

-A priori information about the signal and background PDFs was obtained from the high-statistics control sample.
-When subpopulation PDFs are estimated during the execution of the Gibbs sampler in unsupervised mode, a ``regularization window" is applied to the $\eta$ histograms in order to get rid of outliers: in other words, a spline interpolation of the histogram contents is obtained using only the part of the histogram that lies between a minimum and a maximum $\eta$ value, which leads to extreme statistical fluctuations on the tails of the distribution to be excluded.
-It is worth noticing that assuming a functional form for the PDF and fitting it to the histogram would effectively produce a similar result, i.e. would reduce the impact of outliers on the estimated PDF.
-However, as anticipated, that approach was observed to introduce significant bias in previous studies, and was thus abandoned in favour of the non-parametric statistical model presented in (\ref{eq:mix_1}), where subpopulation PDFs are defined as the output of a histogram regularization procedure without reference to any predefined functional form.
-Figure \ref{fig:regul_w} shows signal and background $\eta$ distributions from the high-statistics control sample, with superimposed arrows indicating the ``regularization window".
-The maximum $\left|\eta\right|$ value was set to $\left|\eta\right|=5$ ($\left|\eta\right|=7$) for signal (background) in this study.
+In the context of this investigation, a priori information about the signal and background PDFs was obtained from the high-statistics control sample.
+When the subpopulation PDFs are updated iteratively during the execution of the sampler, i.e. when the algorithm is operated in unconstrained mode, a ``regularization window" is applied to the $\eta$ histograms in order to get rid of outliers: in other words, a spline interpolation of the histogram contents is obtained using only the part of the histogram that lies between a minimum and a maximum $\eta$ value, which leads to extreme fluctuations on the tails of the distribution to be excluded.
+It is worth noticing that assuming a functional form for the PDF and fitting it to the histogram would effectively produce a similar result, i.e. it would reduce the impact of outliers on the estimated PDF.
+However, as anticipated, that approach was observed to introduce significant bias in previous studies, and was thus abandoned in favor of the statistical model presented in (\ref{eq:mix_1}), where subpopulation PDFs are defined as the output of a histogram regularization procedure without reference to any predefined functional form, but still subject to regularization constraints.
+Figure \ref{fig:regul_w} shows signal (solid green) and background (dashed red) $\eta$ distributions from the high-statistics control sample, with superimposed arrows indicating the regularization window.
+The maximum $\left|\eta\right|$ value was set to $\left|\eta\right|=5$ ($\left|\eta\right|=7$) for signal (background).

-On top of this, again with a view to getting rid of extreme statistical fluctuations when regularizing histograms, boundary conditions were introduced on the $\eta$ and $p_T$ PDFs, constraining the value of $f_j$ to points chosen based on control sample distributions: in particular, the signal (background) $\eta$ PDF was constrained to 0 when $\left|\eta\right|>5$ ($\left|\eta\right|>7$), and signal (background) $p_T$ PDFs were constrained at $2~\mbox{GeV/c}$ and $5~\mbox{GeV/c}$ to 0.7 (1.2) and 0.1 (0) (see figure \ref{fig:tt_eta_pt}(a)).
+On top of this, again with a view to getting rid of extreme fluctuations when regularizing histograms, boundary conditions were introduced on the $\eta$ and $p_T$ PDFs, constraining the value of $f_j$ to points chosen based on the control sample distributions: the signal (background) $\eta$ PDF was constrained to 0 when $\left|\eta\right|>5$ ($\left|\eta\right|>7$), and signal (background) $p_T$ PDFs were constrained at $2~\mbox{GeV/c}$ and $5~\mbox{GeV/c}$ to 0.7 (1.2) and 0.1 (0) (see figure \ref{fig:tt_eta_pt}(a)).

-Results were found to be stable with respect to reasonable changes to the regularization contraints reported above.
+The results were found to be stable with respect to reasonable changes to the above regularization constraints.